RockefellerArchiveCenter/rockarch.org/collections/research-stipends.md

 Applications are reviewed by an independent committee that considers an applicant’s topic and the availability of relevant archival materials at the RAC.
 Anyone can apply for a research stipend, regardless of country of origin.
 Please be aware that certain U.S Government requirements may apply to non-U.S. citizens.

-## How to Apply for an RAC Research Stipend

-In order to be eligible for a stipend, potential applicants must contact an RAC archivist by October 14 with a description of the proposed project that includes a brief narrative, the names of any individuals, institutions, and subjects, and relevant date ranges central to the research topic.
-RAC staff then will respond identifying potentially useful archival materials and an estimate of the time necessary to conduct the proposed research.
-This information will assist an applicant in completing the application form.

-**Important dates and deadlines:**

-- Applicants should contact RAC archival staff at [archive@rockarch.org](mailto:archive@rockarch.org) with a description of the research project by **October 14**.
--	Application forms should be submitted by midnight Eastern Standard Time on **November 1**.
--	Two letters of recommendation are due by **November 22** to [RACstipend@rockarch.org](mailto:RACstipend@rockarch.org).
--	Awards are announced in **March**.

-Check in early 2023 for information about the next application cycle.

-## After Receiving an RAC Research Stipend

-Stipend recipients have from April 1 of the award year through June 30 of the following year to complete their research.

-At the conclusion of the award year, stipend recipients must submit a short report on their research at the RAC.
-By accepting the stipend, recipients give permission for the RAC to make edited versions or excerpts of these research reports available online through its website or other resource.

-Recipients should also provide the RAC with a copy of any publication resulting from the research supported by the stipend.

-In order to be reimbursed for travel and accommodation expenses, stipend recipients must provide receipts following completion of the research visit.

 ## Related Stipend Programs

 ## The Commonwealth Fund’s Paul Engel Memorial Award Program